rikkimax/DIPs/DIPs/DIP1xxx-RC.md

     4. Use ``this T`` template argument to provide the implementation instance.
 Must be last.
 Can be used after ``T...`` argument.
         Can only be assigned by the compiler.
 Will be ignored by template initialization syntax.
 Most signatures would not have any template arguments other than ``this T``.
     5. A signature may inherit from others, similar in syntax to interfaces in this manner.
 However the diamond problem is not valid with signatures.
 If a field/method/enum/alias is duplicated and is similar, it can be ignored.
 If it is different (e.g. different types or different attributes) then it is an error at the child signature.
+    6. A signature may be null.
+Because of this ``v is null`` works also for signatures instances.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking for if it matches a specific signature e.g. ``is(HorizontalImage!RGBA : Image)``.